ansibleguy76/ansibleforms/README.md

 - Environment variables
 - Ldap & local authentication

-# How to install and run
+# How to install and run in docker
 ## Use docker compose (recommended)

 Follow this procedure (https://github.com/ansibleguy76/ansibleforms-docker)

-## Install manually
+## Install docker image manually
 Installing it manually requires more linux and sysadmin skills.
 ### Install MySql (or skip to use exising one)
 The application needs a MySQL (or MariaDb) server.
 You can have your own pick, run in docker, run remote, run locally.
 Just make sure it is accessible and set the environment variables in the application to connect to it.
-The code below is for centos7, lookup the procedure for your own linux flavour.
+The code below is to install natively in centos7, lookup the procedure for your own linux flavour.
 ```
 wget https://dev.mysql.com/get/mysql57-community-release-el7-9.noarch.rpm
 sudo rpm -ivh mysql57-community-release-el7-9.noarch.rpm